Corporate Income Tax Software Market Opportunity Analysis

 For example, tax planning is a predecessor cycle to tax provision and tax compliance.
 If the tax planning applies different computations from that of tax provision and tax compliance, the corporate tax planning may not be properly reflected on tax provision reporting (such as 10K and 10Qs) and may produce inconsistent results on their tax returns.
 Likewise, if the audit computation does not use the same as tax compliance calculation for the year being audited, it will produce inconsistent results between tax returns and audits.
 As the corporate tax audits occur few years after the filing of tax returns and across multiple tax years as one audit cycle, corporate income tax software must provide multi-year computations in a single application with multi-year computational capability.

-Each of these four processes use inherited data from a previous cycle.
+Each of these four processes uses inherited data from a previous cycle.
 For example, tax compliance inherits the data from tax provision, tax audit inherits data from tax compliance and so on.
 Thus, not having all of these computations in one application supported by a synchronized single database will cause significant inefficiency since the same data has to be recreated across different databases and reconciled.
-Hence, lack of a single database to share the same information across tax life cycles substantially increases the cost across the processes.
+Hence, the lack of a single database to share the same information across tax life cycles substantially increases the cost across the processes.

 From the tax operational management and security management perspectives, having a single database application has distinctive advantages of applying consistent security implementations across various participants in tax cycles, simplifying related administrative functions, and providing transparency to global tax operations for improved operational efficiency.